-“The 2017 Congressional Art Competition award ceremony and reception will be held at the Guntersville Museum.
-The date for the ceremony is Monday, April 17th at 10 a.m.
-All students participating in the competition, along with their parents and art teachers, are invited to attend the reception.
+“The 2018 Congressional Art Competition award ceremony and reception will be held at the Evelyn Burrow Museum on the campus of Wallace State Community College in Hanceville, Alabama.
+The date for the ceremony is Monday, April 23th at 10:30 a.m.
+All students participating in the competition, along with their parents and art teachers, are invited to attend the reception and ceremony.

 “The ‘Best of Show’ artwork will represent Alabama’s 4th Congressional District by being displayed in the U.S. Capitol Complex for an entire year.
 In addition to having his or her artwork displayed in Washington, the winner will be awarded two round-trip airline tickets and $500 for expenses to attend the National Exhibition Reception in Washington, D.C. this summer.

 “High School students wishing to compete should check with their school’s art teacher or administrators.
 High Schools within the 4th District will be receiving letters with more details.
 Students who are home-schooled are also eligible to participate.
-For more information, please contact Pam Abernathy in our Gadsden District Office at 256-546-0201 or by email at firstname.lastname@example.org.
-We look forward to seeing the creations of students in the 4th District on display soon in Guntersville.”
+For more information, please contact Pam Abernathy in our Gadsden District Office at 256-546-0201 or by email at email@example.com.
+We look forward to seeing the creations of students in the 4th District on display soon at Wallace State.”